ynack/bsky_timeline/README.md

 python3 server.py

 <br />
-Sorce code witten Yosuke Nakayama
+The source codes were written by Yosuke Nakayama.